codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

 - ``rsync`` This option is much faster than ``mysqldump`` on large data-sets.

-  .. note:: You can only use ``rsync`` when anode is starting.
+  .. note:: You can only use ``rsync`` when a node is starting.
 You cannot use it with a running InnoDB storage engine.

 - ``rsync_wan`` This option is almost the same as ``rsync``, but uses the ``delta-xfer`` algorithm to minimize network traffic.
 On MariaDB Server ``rsync_wan`` is a symlink to ``rsync``.